 Keep your Photography Up-to-Date

 When they want to promote your asset or pitch it to the media, they’re going to need good, high-quality photos to show it off.
 And they’ll need them right away – you won’t have time to call up a professional photographer.
 So whenever you can, take photos of your asset.
-That includes in all seasons (show off your winery surrounded by blooming tulips and in front of colorful fall foliage) and during any special event (capture your storefront on Wizarding Weekend).
+That includes in all seasons (show off your winery surrounded by blooming tulips and in front of colorful fall foliage) and during any special event (capture your display during Pride Month).